How I Made the Switch to Natural and Cruelty-Free Personal Care Products

 One of my favorite places to get scented products is Aveda.
 They have a great collection of body sprays intended to correlate with different chakras, as well as essential oils, perfumes and candles that evoke the rainforest.

-Once I made the switch to natural, cruelty-free products I knew that I’d never go back.
-Not only is it a relief to know that what I’m buying doesn’t contain any suspicious ingredient; it also feels good to support ethically-minded businesses that care about the environment, animals and their workers.
+Once I made the switch to natural, cruelty-free products I knew I’d never go back.
+Not only is it a relief to know that what I’m buying doesn’t contain any suspicious ingredient; it also feels good to support ethically-minded businesses that care about the environment, animals, and their workers.